john-san/portfolio/README.md

 **Summary:** This project utilizes Node.js and Express to handle routes and serve .json data to the front end.

-It uses pug to modularize the HTML creation process.
+It uses the templating engine, pug, to modularize the HTML creation process.
 If users attempt to view an invalid/non-existent route, they are shown a friendly 404 error page.

 Lastly, this project also serves as a portfolio to demonstrate my abilities in web development to viewers.